ykps-cs-bar/open-competition-database/README.md

-# Timeline
+# Open Competition Database

-This is a simple timeline app designed for school and students.
+This repository was deprecated and archived, please go to <https://github.com/Arcadi4/open-competition-database>.